 "Colorful pureed soups can also be a great option in serving a more enticing dish,” she added.
 “Butternut squash is a great example, and avocado can be added for creaminess and extra-healthy fats and calories, without really changing the flavor at all."

-"If a pureed diet isn’t necessary, just adding more flavor to food with different herbs and spices can really improve the palatability and excitement around the dish," Kelly said.
+"If a pureed diet isn’t necessary, just adding more flavor to food with different herbs and spices can really improve the palatability and excitement around the dish," Kelly says.
 "For instance, instead of chicken simply sautéed with garlic and onion, bake the chicken with rosemary and paprika to boost the flavor profile."

-"Smoothies can be so vibrant, exciting, and nutritious," Kelly said.
+"Smoothies can be so vibrant, exciting, and nutritious," Kelly says.
 "This can be especially appropriate for seniors who either have a hard time getting in a variety of nutrients or are on a pureed-style diet.
 I love to make smoothies that include a healthy fat, fiber, a serving of fruit, and protein, so they are well-balanced.
-An example would be one cup frozen berries, a handful of spinach, a quarter of an avocado, one tablespoon ground flaxseed, one cup unsweetened almond milk, and a hemp or whey protein powder."
+An example would be one cup frozen berries, a handful of spinach, a quarter of an avocado, one tablespoon ground flaxseed, one cup of unsweetened almond milk, and hemp or whey protein powder."

-Though not all seniors need a pureed diet, other issues may make mealtime problematic, such as limited attention spans or wandering often associated with dementia.
+While not all seniors need a pureed diet, other issues may make mealtime problematic, such as limited attention spans or wandering often associated with dementia.
 At the Bistro at Integrace Copper Ridge, which serves breakfast and lunch to individuals with dementia, options are given to seniors who may feel overwhelmed by a complete meal.

-9. Skip the Utensils
+8. Skip the utensils

 Another problem some seniors face is the inability to hold a fork or knife, and smoothies can be hard to grip.

-"Individuals with arthritis or neuropathy who have diminished fine motor skills can benefit from using built-up utensils with rubber or plastic grips," York said.
+"Individuals with arthritis or neuropathy who have diminished fine motor skills can benefit from using built-up utensils with rubber or plastic grips," York says.
 "These grips can help people more effectively and easily hold their utensils.
 Weighted utensils, which help prevent food from falling off the utensil, can be used for older adults who present with hand tremors."